Raised by Wolves

 - Jon's cousin Earl after being accidentally left at a rest stop.
 He went missing for years and eventually sent a postcard claiming to "have acquired a taste for small game".

-- Cartoonstock.com has a number of single-panel cartoons on the subject, of which this troper's favourite is the one about they guy who was raised by a pack of wolves, and the cleaning lady who came in twice a month.
+- Cartoonstock.com has a number of single-panel cartoons on the subject, including one about the guy who was raised by a pack of wolves, and the cleaning lady who came in twice a month.
 That's right, in an apartment.

 - In a certain Paranoia adventure, the characters have to stand in as actors for a reality show, but since most Alpha Complex citizens have as much of an interesting personality as a dry toast (and less than a Happy Fun Meal), they get additional backgrounds they have to roleplay.
 One of the available ones is the wolfboy, who was raised by a vicious radioactive wolf until he was rescued by Alpha Complex forces.
 This role is somewhat difficult because with everyone living underground, no one has any idea what a wolf might be.

-- Warhammer 40,000 - Primarch Leman Russ was raised by wolves.
-Big Badass Wolves, the tank-sized variety.
+- Warhammer 40,000 - Primarch Leman Russ was raised by tank-sized wolves.

 - One of the NPCs from a Ravenloft supplement is a caliban (curse-mutated human) born with the head of a tiger.
 He was abandoned in the forest of a Japanese-style domain, and found and raised by kami animal-spirits.